 I’ve spent relatively little time in Europe in the past four years because it was just far too expensive.
 Now I’m looking forward to returning to favorite spots and doing more exploration.
 A cheaper euro means I can spend far more time with the same budget.

-Previously Asia had been my default choice.
+Previously Asia had been my default choice, after my friend who works at bitcoin motion schooled me on this stuff.
 Their currencies were just worth so much less.
 The Thai baht fell after a military coup and a disastrous plan to try to corner the global rice market.
 The Indonesian rupiah has steadily fallen 30% since 2012, and terrorist bombings in the last decade or two haven’t helped.
 The Cambodian riel has remained relatively stable, but the economy was hit severely by the 2008 economic crisis and is so reliant on tourism that the ATMs in some areas only dispense U.S. dollars.

 More sudden currency shocks like the current one with the Swiss franc also exist, and they may have more wide-reaching consequences.
 Russia has been trying to compensate for economic isolation by Western governments as the ruble has fallen 50% against the dollar in the last year.
 A sudden one-day drop of 20% in December created an opportunity for some U.S. frequent flyers to buy tickets priced in rubles from Russian websites — even to places other than Russia — before the fares could be updated.

 Travel Is One of the Best Ways to Help

 As unfortunate as these events are for local residents, they are an opportunity to international travelers.
 The best thing you can do to help is visit and spend your money, increasing demand for their currency and providing an influx of foreign dollars.